“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 Each theme featured below has been updated (or released) within the last year and looks amazing on both desktop and mobile devices.

-Here are the top picks for the best textile WordPress themes.
+Here are my top picks for best textile WordPress themes for 2021.

 1. Manufacturer by Stylemix Themes (Themeforest)